Death Before Dishonour

 Death Before Dishonour is the fifth studio album by the Scottish punk rock band The Exploited.
 It was released on 15 April 1987 through Rough Justice Records.
 With this release, The Exploited moved to a more crossover thrash direction.
 This album was re-released on 19 June 2001 on Spitfire Records and contained an additional seven tracks.
-A music video of the band playing live with a woman was released for the song "Sexual Favours".
-"Sexual Favours", a single from the album Death Before Dishonour, was released in 1987.
+A music video of the band playing live with a woman was released for the 1987 single "Sexual Favours".
 The album cover features the Grim Reaper and former Prime Minister Margaret Thatcher.
 The album ranked in the top 200 of the Britain Alternative Music list.

 Style

 This album moves away from The Exploited's street punk/Oi! style and moves to a heavier style that has elements of speed metal, crossover thrash and hardcore punk.
 Featuring strong elements of metal, punk rock elements are present on the album.
 The song "Sexual Favours" isn't a metal song and is different from the other songs on the album.
 The song is notable for its use of female vocals.
 "Sexual Favours" has a bass line that is similar to the bass line in the Pink Floyd song "Let There Be More Light".